thelegend09/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-sketch

 I'm create this for The Odin Project.

-The instructions are here: https://www.theodinproject.com/lessons/foundations-etch-a-sketch#assignment.
+The instructions are [here](https://www.theodinproject.com/lessons/foundations-etch-a-sketch#assignment).

 I have to:
 - [ ] Create a webpage with a 16x16 grid of square divs